Jason Stefan Lieblang

 Dr. Jason Lieblang holds a PhD in Germanic Languages and Literatures from the University of Toronto and teaches across the German Studies undergraduate curriculum in CENES.
 His interests include curriculum design; emerging technologies in foreign language learning; translation; teaching with and about comics; gender and sexuality in the theatre; the culture of the Weimar Republic; and horror cinema.

-Jason has coordinated the Department’s first- and second-year German language levels; has twice facilitated Departmental study abroad programs in Berlin; spent two years as faculty in UBC’s Arts One Program; and since 2019 has been collaborating with UBC’s Emerging Media Lab on the development of a virtual reality language learning application.
+Dr. Lieblang has coordinated the CENES Department’s first- and second-year German language levels; has twice facilitated Departmental study abroad programs in Berlin (2012 & 2014); spent two years as faculty in UBC’s Arts One Program (2015-2016); and between 2019 and 2022 collaborated with UBC’s Emerging Media Lab on the development of Chatsim, a virtual reality language learning application.

 Review of Martin Brady and Joanne Leal, Wim Wenders and Peter Handke, Collaboration, Adaptation, Recomposition.
 Focus on German Studies 17, 2012.

 (With Jakub Kazecki) “Regression versus Progression: Fundamental Differences in German and American Posers of the First World War.”
 In Picture This: World War 1 Posters and Visual Culture.
 Ed.
 Pearl James.
 Lincoln: University of Nebraska Press, 2009.
 111-145.